magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 > NOTE 3: I personally consider the above `matches` definition as
 > bugged.
 As you'll see in a subsequent tutorial specifically dedicated
 > to `unit tests`, I always like to start testing functions from border
-> scenarios.
+> cases.
 What does it happen when the passed argument `s` to the
 > above anonymous function returned from `matches` is `nil`?
 >
 > You'll get a `NullPointerException` on the JVM and an almost
 > incomprehensible error on the JSVM.
 >
-> A defensive approach is towrap the above `s` argument inside a `str`
+> A defensive approach is to wrap the above `s` argument inside a `str`
 > call:
 >
 > ```clj